 All of this was gleefully, if not consciously, sublimated into films like The Driller Killer, Prowler, Maniac, Pieces, and one of the all-time cult classics, Sleepaway Camp, a film that almost made my top 5 list.
 It was the age of Fangoria, and these movies were meat and potatoes for the masses.

 Then came the sequels...and oh god, the sequels...and no, really, the terrible, awful sequels...were any of them good?
 Not in terms of the larger story, but as movies?
 My short answer is no, no they were not.
-I know you probably have a favorite, and you watched all of the series, but they weren’t scary to you, were they?
-It was hard to take any of them seriously because of that unkillable nature.
+I know you probably have a favorite, and you watched all of the series, but they weren’t scary, and moreover, that became a moot point.
+It was hard to take any of them seriously because of that unkillable nature these maniacs all exhibited.
 So, without considering the success or failure of what has become the new horror franchises, here’s my top five list based on jump scares, tension and quality filmmaking, and overall effectiveness of the first time we are introduced to the murderous maniac in question.

 This low budget slasher quickie really kicked off the Teen Slasher craze.
-Everything is great out at Camp Crystal Lake, except for those persistent rumors about the one kid that died, all those years ago...
-The first Friday the 13th is also noteworthy in that the series character that followed, one Jason Voorhees, isn’t actually the killer.
+Everything is great out at Camp Crystal Lake, except for those persistent rumors about the one kid that died, all those years ago... but don’t let that deter you group of kids, with your partying and carrying on.
+I’m sure it won’t piss off the person who’d most like to kill a bunch of irresponsible teenagers.
+The first movie is also noteworthy in that the series character that followed, one Jason Voorhees, isn’t actually the killer.
 Not yet, sorta.
 Kinda.
 If you haven’t seen it, it’s worth watching.

-Granted, the deaths are gruesome and the movie is certainly informed by the earlier Halloween, but that doesn’t keep it from being and effective (and gory, thanks to special effects wizard Tom Savini) opening salvo for this particular brand of horror film.
+Granted, the deaths are gruesome and the movie is certainly informed if not influenced by the earlier Halloween (see below), but that doesn’t keep it from being an effective (and gory, thanks to special effects wizard Tom Savini) opening salvo for this particular brand of horror film.

 John Carpenter created a modern suspense-filled masterpiece with the first Halloween film.
-Take a creepy kid, straight out of the genre, and lock him up for twelve or thirteen years, and then have him get out on the eve of anniversary of his horrific murder, and add a teenaged Jamie Lee Curtis.
+Take a creepy kid, straight out of the genre, complete with a clown suit (who does that to a child, anyway) and that thousand-yard stare, and lock him up for twelve or thirteen years.
+Call him the living embodiment of evil, too, because that’s just good therapy.
+Then have him get out on the eve of the anniversary of his horrific murder, and add a teenage Jamie Lee Curtis.
 Movie magic ensues.

 Expertly shot with a minimum of gore, never mind what you think you remember, Halloween ratchets up the suspense and jump scares like a good roller coaster ride, with just a hint of the macabre and the supernatural provided by veteran British actor Donald Pleasance.
 I love Rob Zombie to death, but this is a movie that didn’t need to be remade.

-Inventive special effects, dream logic, crazy visuals, and best of all, a compelling reason for the maniac to be unkillable (how do you snuff a dream, anyway?) made Nightmare on Elm Street an overnight sensation.
-A baby-faced Johnny Depp didn’t hurt, either, but the acting takes a serious back door to Freddy and his dreamworld.
+Inventive special effects, nutty dream logic, crazy visuals, quotable scenes (“I’m your boyfriend now, Nancy!”) and best of all, a compelling reason for the maniac to be unkillable (how do you snuff a dream, anyway?) made A Nightmare on Elm Street an overnight sensation.
+A baby-faced Johnny Depp didn’t hurt, either, but the performances in the movie takes a distant second place to Freddy and his dreamworld.

 Long before Michael Myers and Jason and even Freddy Krueger, there was Leatherface.
 Tobe Hooper shot this low-budget horror film in Texas in 1973, based very loosely on the Ed Gein murders in Wisconsin in the 1950s, and kids in small Texas towns have been swearing that the “actual murders” took place just down the road ever since.